-It Chapter Two will pick up 27 years after the events of It, with the Losers’ Club drawn back to Derry after reports of a wave of new killings sound similar to Pennywise’s M.O., setting off alarm bells to the adult Losers.
+It Chapter Two picks up 27 years after the events of It, with the Losers’ Club drawn back to Derry after reports of a wave of new killings sound similar to Pennywise’s M.O., setting off alarm bells to the adult Losers.
 Despite leaving their hometown and moving on with their lives, they’ve been forever changed by their childhood encounters with Pennywise, the demon clown who devours children.
 It’s time to take him down once and for all.

-What Happened in It?
+What happened in It?

 Based on Stephen King’s iconic novel of the same name, 2017’s It details one of two separate encounters decades apart that a specific group of children has with a demon known as Pennywise, who appears as a clown.
 Known as the “Losers’ Club,” this gang of misfits first encounter It when they’re children.
 Pennywise is shown to prey on children and feed on their fears.
 The more frightened a child is, the tastier they are to Pennywise when he eventually eats them.